 Attractive industry demographic trends.
 Favorable demographic trends are expected further the growth in NAPW's membership base.
 According to data released by the U.S. Bureau of Labor Statistics in February 2014, the number of women in the workforce is expected to increase to 76.5 million by 2022 from 72.7 million in 2013.
 Women make up the majority of professional and related occupations (57.1%) and service occupations (56.6%), the occupations expected to grow most rapidly (16.8% and 13.8%, respectively) from 2008, as reported by the U.S. Bureau of Labor Statistics.
 Further, as women continue to receive more advanced educational degrees than men in the United States, younger professional women represent a strong source of potential members for the organization.
 Women have made substantial strides in recent decades and now surpass men in both college enrollment and completion.
 Some 44% of women ages 18 to 29 had a bachelor's degree, compared with plast 38% of men in the same age group.
 In addition, 36% of women ages 25 to 29 had a bachelor's degree, compared with only 28% of men in the same age group - a record-high divergence, according to the Pew Research Center's Social & Demographic Trends Report (April 19, 2012), compared with plast 38% of men in the same age group.
-In addition, 36% of women ages 25 to 29 had a bachelor's degree, compared with only 28% of men in the same age group - a record-high divergence, according to the Pew Research Center's Social & Demographic Trends Report (Apust 17, 2001).
-Women account for approximately 58% of students in two-and four-year colleges in the United States, such as a continuous control of Graduate Schools (2010).
+In addition, 36% of women ages 25 to 29 had a bachelor's degree, compared with only 28% of men in the same age group - a record-high divergence, according to the Pew Research Center's Social & Demographic Trends Report (Apugust 17, 2001).
+Women account for approximately 58% of students in two-and four-year colleges in the United States, as reported in a 2012 article on the development of women leaders appearing in the Indiana University Kelly School of Business Executive Digest, and six out of ten graduate students, according to the Council of Graduate Schools (2010).